White-bellied heron: Description

 The white-bellied heron has a uniform dark grey plumage, a whitish belly, and long silvery or whitish plumes on the rear crown and lower foreneck.
 In breeding plumage, it has a greyish-white nape plume and elongated grey breast feathers with white centers.
 The face is greenish grey and the 15.2–17.6 cm long bill black, but greenish near the base and tip; the iris is yellow to ochre, and the legs and feet are dull grey.
 Juveniles are browner above and have a paler bill and paler legs.
 In flight, it has a uniform dark grey upperwing and white underwing covert feathers contrasting with dark grey flight feathers.
 The rump appears pale grey.

 With a height of 127 cm, it is the second largest heron.
-A white-bellied heron killed by the upper Ayeyarwady River in 1903 had 24 in long wing bones, a wing spread of 40 in and a wingspan of 84 in.
+A white-bellied heron killed on the upper Ayeyarwady River in 1903 had 24 in long wing bones, a wing spread of 40 in and a wingspan of 84 in.
 Its mean weight is estimated at 3.2-3.4 kg.